beboxos/circuitpython/README.md

 <h1>Welcome to BeBoXoS Circuitpython repository</h1>

-wath is available on my repository
+On my repository you will find ...

 <h1>Cirtuitpython launcher for Adafruit PyPortal titano</h1>